 1. Locate the three channels within the finger and carefully guide the tendon through each channel one at a time.

-2. Pull the tendon to remove slack, leaving only two to three wraps around the pulley.
-Tie a regular knot near the fingertip to secure it, then trim any excess for a clean finish.
+2. Pull the tendon to remove slack, this should probably leave only two to three wraps around the pulley.
+Tie a regular knot to secure it, then trim any excess for a clean finish.

 Attach Finger to Motor